Specialty Podcast: How does the Russian Invasion of Ukraine Impact the Aviation Industry?

 Sandy Crystal (10:32):

 And look, obviously it's really dazed on the situation going on and these losses are going to take quite some time to play out.
 When anything time you've got something, this complex and numbers, this large, you definitely are going to have carriers taking a while to get to the place we all need them to be.
 But as we think about the market going forward, again, Lou, you've been doing this for over 30 years.
-Your team is extraordinarily experienced in dealing with this, this isn't the first, you know, massive disruption in the marketplace that you face, whether it was 9/11 or the issues with the Boeing 737 max and the like.
+Your team is extraordinarily experienced in dealing with this, this isn't the first massive disruption in the marketplace that you face, whether it was 9/11 or the, the issues with the Boeing 737 max and the like.
 What advice do you have for our clients, particularly our lesser clients in helping them keep their insurance costs manageable after this situation, what can they be doing to better position themselves with the marketplace?
 What are you advising our clients to do, in the coming months, as their insurance comes up for renewal?

 Lou Timpanaro (11:21):

 Well, Sandy, all coverage comes with a price and our job is to educate our customer with all the facts and honing in on the exposure for underwriters helps our customers achieve a better outcome.
-And that starts with a certificate tracking system to make sure that all the lessees are meeting with the insurance requirements, which are going to act as first line of defense on any claim of a lease aircraft.
+And that starts with a certificate tracking system to make sure that all the lessees are meeting with the insurance requirements, which are going to act as first line of defense on any claim of a leased aircraft.
 The second thing is lessors, if they feel the need for war risk may have to take a large deductible or just not buy the cover for a period of time, until this gets sorted out.
 There's a lot of confusion going on in the marketplace.
-And until that gets sorted out, I think there'll be a merit of responses in the market from significant premium increases to huge retentions in a form of deductible and or limitation and coverages.
+And until that gets sorted out, I think there'll be a merit of responses in the market from significant premium increases to huge retentions in a form of deductible and or limitation in coverages.
 So, depending on how that price is out for our customer, they may make a business decision to kind of wait some or all of it out for a period of time, which eventually I think it will all come back to full circle

 Sandy Crystal (12:45):